dssimmons-codes/AMDAT/Manual/xyz_log.md

 <species_j_name> <# of continuous molecules of species j>
 ...
 ```

-Species in the template file may generally be repeated (ie, molecules of a given species need not be continuous).
+Species in the template file may generally be repeated (i.e., molecules of a given species need not be continuous).
 This permits more complex orderings of molecule types within the file.

-In the last two input lines above, Li is the total length of the box in the i’th dimension; ilo is the position of the lower-valued boundary in the i’th direction, and ihi is the position of the upper-valued boundary in the i’th direction.
+In the last two input lines above, `Li` is the total length of the box in the `i`’th dimension; `ilo` is the position of the lower-valued boundary in the `i`’th direction, and `ihi` is the position of the upper-valued boundary in the `i`’th direction.